andreafabrizi/DNSProxy/README.md

 but it is definitely original on its own.
 A buggy piece of threaded code which I created to help people _transporting_ and _sharing_ DNS data in a fancy way.

-Also note that *dnsp* binary (the pre-DOH version of DNSProxy) is only kept in repository for historical reasons, offers  no backward-compatibility, and may soon disappear.
-Please only use, refer to and commit towards *dnsp-h2* branch.

-Commits for other legacy components will not be accepted.

 ### Issues when launching an instance of dnsp or dnsp-h2
 You may have to stop other running daemons bound to 127.0.0.1:53, as:
 _dsndist,bind,resolvconf,systemd-resolvconf_ and other DNS servers or proxies

 ### Testing deployment of DNSProxy using dig or nslookup
 Now open a terminal and invoke **dig** (or _nslookup_) to test resolver capabilities over UDP or TCP.
 The test consist in resolving an hostname against the server instance of DNSProxy,